-If you’ve noticed one or many of these symptoms within your parent or loved one, it may be time to transition him or her into a memory care community.
-Memory care communities include all of the services and amenities your loved one currently receives in assisted living, with the addition of new services catered toward their growing needs.
-Benefits of memory care include, but are not limited to:
+If you’ve noticed your loved one is developing signs of dementia, it may be time to make the transition to a memory care community.
+These communities offer all the services and amenities of assisted living, with the addition of services catered toward those with memory impairments, including: